 Believing in the importance of sharing ideas, experiences, concerns and possibilities, Anna is also a founder member of GT Voice, a network for those involved in the education of gifted and talented children, and is currently on the GT Voice Board.

 Anna facilitates Potential Conferences and other events which bring people together to explore their individual and combined creative energies (possibly of unexpected and unlikely partnerships).
 Many of her facilitation skills come from training as a teacher of Gabrielle Roth’s 5 Rhythms.
 She is also passionate about good food and combines ingredients in the same way that she combines people – with a gut feeling that something good will come of it!

 David L. Perry MA (RCA), FRSA

-Latterly, as a Director of the then Technology Colleges Trust he set up the first national broadband network for schools and, running his own education consultancy, supported the enrichment of learning in schools in a number of local authorities through children’s ubiquitous access to the internet, notably with Bristol City Learning Centres and Wolverhampton Local Authority.
+Latterly, as a Director of the then Technology Colleges Trust, he set up the first national broadband network for schools and, running his own education consultancy, supported the enrichment of learning in schools in a number of local authorities through children’s ubiquitous access to the internet, notably with Bristol City Learning Centres and Wolverhampton Local Authority.

-From 2005 Paul became Head of the JCB Academy Project, a position he held until the Academy opened in 2010.
-A blueprint for University Technical Colleges.
+Paul Pritchard was Since with JCB since 1988, where he was Group Head of Learning and Development working closely with schools, colleges and universities to develop strong links between academia and business.
+From 2005 Paul became Head of the JCB Academy Project, a position he held until the Academy opened in 2010, a blueprint for University Technical Colleges.
 Following its opening Paul was appointed Chair of Governors until 2012, when he became Vice Chair.
 Paul is a Reader in the Church of England and was ordained to the Priesthood in June 2013.